nleguillarme/taxonerd/README.md

 TaxoNERD is a domain-specific tool for recognizing taxon mentions in the biodiversity literature.

 :tada: **New models are out !
-Now including additional NLP components (tagger, attribut ruler, lemmatizer, parser).**
+Now including additional NLP components (tagger, attribut ruler, lemmatizer, parser) and more accurate common names detection.**

 * TaxoNERD is available as a command-line tool, a Python module, a spaCy pipeline, **and a R package thanks to reticulate**.
 * TaxoNERD provides two architectures : en_core_eco_md uses spaCy's standard Tok2Vec layer with word vectors for speed, while en_core_eco_biobert uses a Transformer-based pretrained language model (dmis-lab/biobert-v1.1) for accuracy.